Air Comfort Zones for Your Home and Business

 When you're comfortable, your wife is freezing.
-When she's comfortable, you are roasting.
-Are you tired of the Thermostat Wars, trying to find a temperature that makes everyone happy?
+When she's comfortable, you're roasting.
+Are you tired of the thermostat wars and trying to find a temperature that makes everyone happy?
 Then your home might be a prime candidate for comfort zoning system for each member of your family with the addition of a zoning system to your current equipment.

 THE BENEFITS OF ZONING

-With a zoning system you do not have to choose between your comfort needs and the cost of energy.
+With a zoning system you do not have to choose between your comfort and energy costs.
 Zoning allows you to regulate the amount of conditioning being used in specific areas of your home.
 The ability to close off air flow to areas not in use will allow you to reduce the amount of energy needed to heat or cool your home.

 HOW IT WORKS

 Zoning works by installing a separate thermostat into each of the areas, or zones, in the home needing specialized attention.
 A system of wired dampers is installed into the existing ductwork of the home to allow more or less conditioned air to each zone, depending on the individual thermostat setting.
 Energy is conserved with the use of a separate programmable thermostat in each comfort zone.
 This can allow zones to be conditioned only when the family is using them, such as your main living areas only during the day, and bedrooms only during the night while your family is sleeping, allowing you to save on your energy bill.
 Setting the temperature back while the home is unoccupied during the day and setting it to resume a more comfortable temperature when everyone is home will also help to conserve energy.